-That’s the question I put out to the group the opening morning of the Live and Invest in the Dominican Republic Conference I’m hosting in Santo Domingo this week.
-Now we’re spending three days drawing out the answers.
+That’s the question I put out to the group the opening morning of the Live and Invest in the Dominican Republic Conference I recently hosted.
+We’ve since spent three days drawing out the answers.

 In short, the answer is that this island nation is your best option for an affordable life in the Caribbean and one of the best places in the world right now to invest in a rental property, both because of the growing demand and also because the property market is undervalued.
 In some places, you can buy a rentable one-bedroom apartment for as little as US$50,000.

 Another reason to be looking at the Dominican Republic right now is its approach to residency.
 You don’t have to live in the country to be a resident and enjoy the associated benefits, making this a great backup residency.
 Furthermore, after you’ve been a permanent resident for two years, you can apply for naturalization.
 Right now, in fact, the country is trying to attract foreign investors and residents, and so is allowing people to apply for naturalization after just six months of permanent residency.
 The naturalization process used to take seven years; it’s currently taking a year and a half.
 Again, this country is very eager to attract foreigners.

 Attendees have had lots of questions in response to all the information we’ve been presenting.
 I share some here to help give you a better idea of the opportunities and possibilities available in what has become my favorite Caribbean destination…

 Dominican Republic Q&A

 Q: Do you have to be a resident to open a bank account?